 GNSS Positioning Calculator

-Convert between ECEF cartesian coordinates and geodetic (latitude, longitude, height) on the WGS84 ellipsoid.
-Compute azimuth, elevation and slant range (AER) or East-North-Up (ENU) differences between two positions.
+Convert between ECEF cartesian coordinates, geodetic (latitude, longitude, height), DMS, UTM, Maidenhead and geohash on the WGS84 ellipsoid.
+Search any address to set a position.
+Compute azimuth, elevation, slant range (AER), East-North-Up (ENU) offsets, orthodromic, loxodromic and Euclidean distances, bearings and horizon distance between two points.

 ECEF to Geodetic Coordinate Conversion